ChristianVeth/Free-AWS-Pi-Hole/README.md

+# Step by step process for creating free AWS Pi-hole

 1. Navigate to AWS EC2 Management console
 2. Set zone as closest to your physical location in order to reduce latency.
 In AWS, you can create multiple instances in different locations, which would serve a number of different purposes.
 3. From the AWS Services, navigate to the EC2 home page and click "Launch Instance"